glouppe/info8010-deep-learning/lecture10.md

 class: middle

-Uncertainty refers to situations where there is imperfect or unknown information.
+Uncertainty refers to situations where there is .bold[imperfect or unknown information].
 It can arise in predictions of future events, in physical measurements, or in situations where information is unknown.

 Accounting for uncertainty is necessary for making optimal decisions.
 Not accounting for uncertainty can lead to suboptimal, wrong, or even catastrophic decisions.